+Can you negotiate mortgage rates?
 Hardly anybody finds their dream house, takes out their wallet, and pays the seller in full.
 To do that, you’d need to have some serious cash saved up or be buying a dollhouse.
 But you can buy a house (a real, human-sized one).
-You'll just need to find the right mortgage—and negotiate a deal that works for you.
+You'll just need to find the right mortgage — and negotiate a deal that works for you.

 Nearly 9 in 10 American homeowners turn to mortgages to help them purchase their homes.
-Mortgages are loans given by banks or lenders.
-These loans can cover up to 97 percent of your home payment.
+Mortgages are loans given by banks or lenders, and it's these loans can cover up to 97 percent of your home payment.

 Understanding Mortgage Payments